bugzmanov/nes_ebook/src/chapter_5.md

 ```

-And finally we need to map address space **[0x8000 … 0x10000]** to cartridge PRG Rom space.
+And finally, we need to map address space **[0x8000 … 0x10000]** to cartridge PRG ROM space.

-One caveat: for the mapper 0, PRG Rom Size might be 16 KiB or 32 KiB.
+One caveat: PRG Rom Size might be 16 KiB or 32 KiB.
-Because **[0x8000 … 0x10000]** range gives us 32 KiB of addressable space, we need to map upper 16 KiB to lower 16 KiB if the game has only 16 KiB worth of PRG ROM.
+Because **[0x8000 … 0x10000]** mapped region is 32 KiB of addressable space, upper 16 KiB needs to be mapped to lower 16 KiB (if a game has only 16 KiB of PRG ROM)

 ```rust
 impl Mem for Bus {